 Greetings and welcome to ‘From Protestant to Catholic- why the Bible and Early Church Fathers lead me to convert from Evangelical Protestant to Catholic.’
 I hope you will find this site useful, regardless of where you find yourself in your faith journey.
 The quote above by Archbishop Sheen might initially seem to be a gross exaggeration.
 I can’t speak for the millions of others, but I know that it was true for me.

-My name is Michael Mohl and I am a young adult who works as a Registered Nurse and is blessed to be a husband and a father to two young children .
-However, this site is not meant to be about me, but rather about the information that turned my world upside down about six years ago.
+My name is Michael David and I am a young adult who works as a Registered Nurse and is blessed to be a husband and a father to two young children .
+However, aside from this introduction, this site is not meant to be about me, but rather about the information that ‘turned my world upside down’ about eight years ago.

-The Catholic Catechism states that sin and misunderstanding on all sides has tragically lead to the divisions that exist within Christianity today….
-By the grace of God, may this site be beneficial in some way to all who are seeking the unity which our Lord Jesus Christ prayed for in the Garden of Gethsemane… Amen.
+The Catholic Catechism states that sin and misunderstanding on all sides has tragically lead to the divisions that exist within Christianity today… By the grace of God, may this site be beneficial in some way to all who are seeking the unity which our Lord Jesus Christ prayed for in the Garden of Gethsemane… Amen.

 Please email comments, questions, and feedback to email@example.com.
 Comments left on pages of this site are also encouraged, though they will eventually be deleted.
 If you find this page helpful, please consider spreading the word by ‘liking’ the facebook page linked below.

 Thanks for visiting and may the peace of Christ be with you,

 *** I no longer update this site since I am creating a new blog: www.captivatedcatholic.com